Backyard chickens have made a resurgence as many of us are adopting

-A real favourite for chickens are meal worms.
+A real favourite for chickens is mealworms.
 These are the larval stage of a beetle and eagerly devoured by chickens.
-They have little or no odour and can be stored in the fridge for many weeks.
-A few each day scattered around the coop is very exciting for the birds and they are also a great way to get your chickens to come of night as the really love these.
+They have little or no odour and can be stored in the fridge for many weeks or purchase as a long lasting freeze dried option.
+A few each day scattered around the coop is very exciting for the birds and they are also a great temptation for your chickens to roost in their coop at night after free-ranging all day.
 They can be fatty so like most treats, feed in moderation.

 For further information, call in & see us in the store, or email us: email@example.com